aspose-diagram/Aspose.Diagram-Documentation/german/net/developer-guide/working-with-print/_index.de.md

 type: docs
 weight: 80
 url: /de/net/working-with-print/
-description: In diesem Abschnitt wird erläutert, wie Sie ein Dokument über XpsPrint mit Aspose.Diagram drucken.
+description: This section explains how to print a document via XpsPrint with Aspose.Diagram.
 ---
-## **So drucken Sie ein Dokument auf einem Server über XpsPrint API**
+## **How to Print a Document on a Server via the XpsPrint API**
-Dieser Artikel kann für alle nützlich sein, die ein XPS-Dokument aus einer .NET-Anwendung an das nicht verwaltete XpsPrint API senden möchten.
-Das Hauptziel dieses Artikels besteht jedoch darin, zu zeigen, wie ein diagram aus einer ASP.NET- oder Windows-Dienstanwendung mit Aspose.Diagram und XpsPrint API gedruckt wird.
+This article can be useful to anyone who wants to submit an XPS document to the unmanaged XpsPrint API from a .NET application.
+But the main goal if this article is to show how to print a diagram from an ASP.NET or Windows Service application using Aspose.Diagram and the XpsPrint API.
 ### **Problem**
 Wenn Sie eine .NET-Anwendung entwickeln und Druckausgaben erstellen müssen, können Sie die Klassen im System.Drawing.Printing-Namespace oder die WPF-Klassen verwenden.
 Wenn Sie jedoch eine ASP.NET- oder Windows-Dienstanwendung entwickeln, sind Ihre Möglichkeiten zum Drucken stark eingeschränkt, da Microsoft davon abrät, diese Ansätze zu verwenden.
 Weitere Informationen finden Sie unter den folgenden Links.